DataDog/integrations-core/supervisord/README.md

 ## Overview

-This check monitors the uptime, status, and number of processes running under supervisord.
+This check monitors the uptime, status, and number of processes running under Supervisor.

 ## Setup